EU Funding & Tenders Portal

 Activate the LEAR's online user account

-After validation, the LEAR account (with the special access rights) can be be activated by:
+After validation, the LEAR account (with the special access rights) can be activated by:

 • following the instructions the LEAR receives by e-mail

-Should you encounter any problems with the LEAR appointment, please contact the Central Validation Service via the Portal Messaging Facility (My Organisations > Actions> Modify Organisation).
+Should you encounter any other problem with the LEAR appointment, please contact the Central Validation Service via the Portal Messaging Facility (My Organisations > Click the three dots button> Modify Organisation).

 Data updates — Changing the LEAR